At a glance

 Pixie had the appearance of a wild bobcat and Carol went on to start a breeding programme with her.
 These cats were called “Legend Cats”.
 Other cats from the Mount Barker area were used in the breeding programme; it is said that these cats were the result of bobcat/domestic matings.
 However, DNA analysis has shown no bobcat genes in the Pixie-bob.

-Carol approached TICA, and they were accepted for “exhibition status” in 1995 and 1996 were accepted for “new breed status”.
+Carol approached TICA, and the Pixibob was accepted for exhibition status in 1995 and 1996 was awarded new breed status.

 Bred to resemble the wild, Coastal Red bobcat, the Pixie-bob is a large and sturdy cat that is well muscled and heavy boned.
 The chest is broad.
 The Pixie-bob should have a primordial pouch, having the appearance of a loose flap of skin, just in front of the rear legs.
 The legs are long and thick, with the hind legs being slightly longer than the front legs.
 The feet are large and round, and the breed may have extra toes (polydactyl).
 The tail can be from 2 inches to full length.
 It is preferable that the tail ends before the hock.